 - Each prospective member must complete and submit a standard Yorktown Heights Engine Company Number 1 Application, found in the rear of this packet.
 The application includes personal information, lists of references and work experience, and information for background and arson checks.
 Along with the form, a \$25 fee is required to be paid. - 2.
-After submitting the application, you application will be read off at the next company meeting (1st Tuesday of every month) and posted for a period of 20 days. - 3.
-The membership committee will contact you to schedule an interview during the 30 day period. - 4.
-At the next meeting, the membership committee will present their findings from your interview to the engine company, and you'll be voted on as a probationary member. - 5.
-Pending a passing vote, you'll then be required to attend a Board of Fire Commissioners meeting (2nd Tuesday of every month). - 6.
-Pending your department physical, and passing the background check, the District will conditionally approve your membership as a firefighter - 7.
-Once you're approved, you are official a probationary firefighter. - 8.
-Upon acceptance as a probationary firefighter, you will begin your one year probationary period.
+Membership Applications are only accepted twice a year: January 1st March 1st, and July 1st September 1st. - 3.
+Applications (including the \$25 check) are only processed twice a year: March and September. - 4.
+After submitting the application, your application will be introduced at either the next March or September company meeting (1st Tuesday of the month) and posted for a period of 30 days. - 5.
+The membership committee will contact you to schedule an interview during that 30 day period. - 6.
+At the next April or October meeting, the membership committee will present their findings from your interview to the Engine Company, and you'll be voted on as a probationary member.
+A member of the Membership committee will contact you with the results of the company vote after the meeting. - 7.
+Pending a passing vote, you'll then be required to attend a Board of Fire Commissioners meeting (2nd Tuesday of every month). - 8.
+Pending your department physical, and passing the background check, the District will conditionally approve your membership as a firefighter - 9.
+Once you've passed both the background and department physical, and are approved, you are officially a probationary firefighter and you will begin your one year probationary period.

-First Steps as a new member
+First Steps as a New Member